CAR T Cell Killing

 Resistance and cytolysis of target SKOV3 cancer cells by HER2-targetting CAR T cells.

 HER2-overexpressing cancer cells were treated with CAR T cells with or without the tumor antigen-recognizing domain.
-CAR T cell-mediated killing of cancer cells was analyzed using the Maestro Z platform.
+CAR T cell-mediated killing of cancer cells was analyzed using the Maestro Z platform

 Result: CAR T cells possessing the antigen-recognizing domain demonstrated targeted killing of HER2-cancer cells.